 What is Britney Spears’ net worth?
 That’s a question that’s been asked for years since a conservatorship was created for her estate in 2008.
 Now, amid drama with her dad and the #FreeBritney movement, more and more fans have questions about how much the pop star is worth and why she still doesn’t have control over her own income.

 In January 2008, Britney was hospitalized after police arrived at her home and claimed that she had been under the influence of an unidentified substance.
-Federline was given sole custody her children, and she was later admitted to a psychiatric ward under a 5150 involuntary psychiatric hold.
-That’s when California court placed her under a conservatorship of her father, Jamie Spears, and her attorney, which gave them full control over her assets.
+Federline was given sole custody of her children, and she was later admitted to a psychiatric ward under a 5150 involuntary psychiatric hold.
+That’s when California court placed her under a conservatorship with her father, Jamie Spears, and her attorney, as co-conservators, which gave them full control over her assets.

-Though she went on to make a comeback with songs like “Hold It Against Me” and “3” years later, there still remains a lot of questions about Britney Spears’ net worth and her conservatorship.
-We try to answer those questions ahead.
+Though she went on to make a comeback with songs like “Hold It Against Me” and “3” years later, many questions about Britney Spears’ net worth and her conservatorship still remain.
+We answer those questions up ahead.

 What is Britney Spears’ conservatorship?

 Britney Spears’ conservatorship was created in February 2008 to protect her estate and the financial future of her children.
-Britney’s father, Jamie Spears, and her attorney, Andrew Wallet, were assigned as her co-conservators.
+At the time, Britney’s father, Jamie Spears, and her attorney, Andrew Wallet, were assigned as her co-conservators.
 In March 2019, Wallet resigned as Britney’s co-conservator, leaving Jamie as the sole conservator over Britney’s estate.
 A conservatorship is known as a legal guardianship and is granted to those who are incapable of making decisions, such as someone with a mental disability or dementia.
-As her conservator, Jamie has full control over Britney’s financial and personal decisions.
-He has access to her medical records and can limit visitors for her.
-He also has oversight over her estate, which includes negotiating opportunities and managing her financial assets.
+As her conservator, Jamie exercised full control over Britney’s financial and personal decisions.
+The conservatorship also granted him access to her medical records, allowing him to limit visitors for her, negotiate opportunities and manage her financial assets.
 (Wallet previously had control over the financial side of Britney’s life before he resigned.)

-Though the exact details around her conservatorship aren’t known, Britney’s financial decisions must be documented in court reords.
-Court documents obtained by Entertainment Tonight in 2019 revealed that Britney spent $400,000 on living expenses in 2018, which included $66,000 on household supplies and $70,000 in travel.
+Britney’s financial decisions have been well-documented in court records throughout the years.
+According to documents obtained by Entertainment Tonight in 2019, Britney spent $400,000 on living expenses in 2018, which included $66,000 on household supplies and $70,000 in travel.
 Britney’s largest expense in 2018 were her legal and conservatorship fees, which amounted to $1.1 million.
 Jamie received $128,000 as Britney’s conservator in 2018.
 Interest around Britney’s conservatorship sparked again in February 2021 when The New York Times released their documentary, Framing Britney Spears, on Hulu.

 In September 2019, Jamie temporarily relinquished his role as Britney’s conservator after her ex-husband, Kevin Federline, obtained a restraining order against him following an alleged physical altercation between Jamie and Sean Preston, Britney and Federline’s eldest son.
 Britney’s care manager, Jodi Montgomery, was assigned as her temporary conservator.
 Around this time, Britney also received 30/70 joint custody with Federline.
 In August 2020, Britney requested to permanently remove her father as her conservator.
-A day later, Jamie requested that Wallet serve as a conservator alongside him, which was approved.
-That same month, Britney’s younger sister, Jamie Lynn Spears, was also named as the trustee of her estate, which means that Jamie Lynn would inherit Britney’s fortune if the “Toxic”s singer dies.
+A day later, Jamie requested that Wallet serve as a conservator alongside him, though he ultimately withdrew the petition to reappoint Wallet in October 2020 following pushback from Britney’s legal team.

 What is Britney Spears’ net worth?